 SSL installation in IIS 10 requires one certificate file with the .p7b (or .cer) file extension.
-You may either download the issued certificate in the email delivered by Comodo or download it in your SSLs.com account following these instructions.
+You may either download the issued certificate in the email delivered by Comodo (now Sectigo) or download it in your SSLs.com account following these instructions.

 In order to install the certificate, please follow the steps below.

 - Press Win + R and type “inetmgr” in the appeared window to run the Internet Information Services (IIS) Manager.